rajasb921/SVM-Coin-Classifier/README.md

 This project implements a coin classification system using computer vision and machine learning techniques.
 The system can detect coins in images and classify them based on their visual features.
 It uses a combination of image processing techniques for coin detection and Support Vector Machine (SVM) classification for determining coin types.

 Key features include:
-- Automated coin detection using contour analysis
+- Automated coin detection using the watershed algorithm
-- Feature extraction including contour area, color analysis, and pixel data
+- Feature extraction including RGB values and coin radius
-- SVM-based classification with optimized hyperparameters
+- SVM-based classification with high accuracy (94-98%)
-- Data augmentation through image flipping
-- Robust preprocessing including Otsu's binarization and morphological operations
+- Efficient preprocessing using morphological operations
+- Modular design for ease of use and extension

 ### Built With
 * Python
 * OpenCV
 * scikit-learn
 * NumPy
-* Pillow (PIL)
 * joblib

 <!-- GETTING STARTED -->